EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 + You can also specify symmetry operations [manually](/lordcephei.github.io/docs/input/inputfile/#symgrp).
 This is particularly useful when magnetic symmetry must be considered.
 + The _k_ mesh is specifed through the number of divisions along each of the three reciprocal lattice vectors, tag **EXPRESS_nabc** or [**BZ_NABC**](/docs/input/inputfile/#bz).\\
-  You can also specify whether the k-mesh should pass through the origin or straddle it through tag [**BZ_BZJOB**](/docs/input/inputfile/#bz).
+  You can also specify whether the _k_-mesh should pass through the origin or straddle it through tag [**BZ_BZJOB**](/docs/input/inputfile/#bz).
 + The Brillouin zone integration is using Bloechl's generalized tetrahedron method.
   You can also use the Methfessel-Paxton integration scheme or a Fermi function.